madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 - Luna IPS to create and update the IPS file.
 - Notepad for random notes.
 - Notepad++ for editing space, copy and paste stuff and more.

+Notes:
+-
+-Icon and Background texts when formating a VMU are swapped in the original spanish file.
+It was carried to portuguese language as well.
+Needs to be fixed.